OSVR/SteamVR-OSVR/doc/Configuration.md

 ### `serverTimeout`

-The amount of time (in milliseconds) to wait for a connection to the OSVR server.
+The amount of time (in seconds) to wait for a connection to the OSVR server.

 Default: 5